remy/remysharp.com/public/drafts/firefox-devtools.md

 - Changing the padding in the box model view was very/unusably slow
 - Responsive view: Great tool, would be great if I could use the cursors to change the height & width of the

-## Task: fix jsbin's linting not appearing
+## Task: fix jsbin's linting not appearing (note: run in Firefox, not Nightly - sorry!)

 - Most time spent in debugging panel to solve this problem
 - Find is excellent, really like that I can use special commands like ! and @ for code wide or function definition searches.